-The Group's business may be affected by the occurrence of contagious diseases, such as COVID-19

-The outbreak of the coronavirus disease 2019 ("COVID-19"), which was declared a "pandemic" by the World Health Organisation in March 2020, and its continued spread worldwide has introduced uncertainty and volatility in global markets.
-The outbreak has resulted in restrictions on travel, public transport and prolonged closures of workplaces which has had and may continue to have a material adverse effect on the global economy and cause interruptions to the Group's business.
+The Group's business may be affected by the occurrence of contagious diseases, such as COVID-19 coronavirus disease 2019 ("COVID-19") may adversely affect the business, financial condition or results of operations of the Group.
+In particular, the outbreak of the COVID-19, which was declared a "pandemic" by the World Health Organisation in March 2020, and its continued spread worldwide with the emergence of new variants such as the Delta and Omicron variants, have introduced uncertainty and volatility in global markets.
+This has prompted many countries, including China, Japan, the United States, members of the European Union and the UK, to declare a state of emergency and impose business restrictions from time to time to contain the pandemic.
+They have resulted in restrictions on travel, public transport and prolonged closures of workplaces which has had and may continue to have a material adverse effect on the global economy and cause interruptions to the Group's business.
+Widespread reductions in consumption, industrial production and business activities arising from the COVID-19 pandemic may also disrupt if not disable the operation of supply chains and result in a global economic rescission.
 Ensuring the safety of employees, end users and workers in response to the COVID-19 pandemic by implementing safe working conditions and product delivery procedures is the Group's emphasis.
-In 2020, the emphasis on health, safety and wellbeing played an even greater role due to the COVID-19 pandemic.
+In 2021, the emphasis on health, safety and wellbeing continued to play a major role due to the COVID-19 pandemic.